Chart Color Schemes

 Infrastructure

-Barossa - Angaston has emerging levels of nearby infrastructure activity, ranking in the 25thth percentile nationally
+Barossa - Angaston has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally

-Nine projects have been identified by AreaSearch as potentially impacting the area.
-Key projects include Tanunda Recreation Park Redevelopment, La Vida Homes - Gembrook Estate Tanunda, New Water Infrastructure to Barossa (Barossa New Water), and Barossa Growth and Infrastructure Investment Strategy.
-The following list details those likely to be most relevant.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified nine such projects that could impact this particular area.
+Notable projects include Tanunda Recreation Park Redevelopment, La Vida Homes' Gembrook Estate Tanunda project, the New Water Infrastructure to Barossa (Barossa New Water), and the Barossa Growth and Infrastructure Investment Strategy.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.